Switch Mode

 “Mmhm, Noona….”

-Night belonged to the shadows.
+Night was the time of shadows.

 “You look perfect, Bori-ssi.”